abelljs/abell-website/content/blog/how-to-build-plugins/index.md

 - In plugins like sitemap, rss feed, anything that creates a file based on information.
 It is ideal to go for `afterBuild`.
 - When you don't know what to use, use `afterBuild`.

+### When do you need `beforeHTMLWrite`?

+- In plugins like code minifiers, obfuscators, etc. You can alter HTML with minified HTML and return the minified HTML.

 ## Creating Source Plugin